brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 13 bht.md

 # Ephesians 2:13 Commentary Help Text

 ## BHT:
-Now, in Jesus the Christ, we who once were far off from God and his people have been brought near.
-The blood of Christ represents our redemption and brings us into a covenant where we can draw near to God.
-In Christ, we are no longer far off but intimately united to God and his people by his blood.
+In Jesus the Christ, we who were once far off have been brought near by the blood of Christ representing the redemption.
+Through His blood, we are admitted to the favor of God and able to approach Him in worship.
+This blood is the seal of our covenant and signifies our nearness to God.
+It is through the blood of Christ that we have intimate fellowship with God and His people, giving us boldness and peace.
+No longer distant, we are now intimately united to both God and His people in Christ Jesus.

 ## Choicest Commentary Quotes:
 ### Henry Alford: